Pre-application protocol for major developments

 The exact approach and content of the DTA needs to be tailored to the enquiry.
 However, the need for coordination and management of this approach is vital if the maximum benefit is to be gained.

-The first approach by any potential developer to the Council may be through Development Management or Planning Policy officers or other departments.
-However, wherever the approach originates, it is recommended that Development Management are informed at the earliest stage.
-This can be done via the generic development control email address (email@example.com), the Planning Development Manager or the Head of Development Services.
+The first approach by any potential developer to us may be through development management or planning policy officers or other departments.
+However, wherever the approach originates, it is recommended that development management are informed at the earliest stage.
+This can be done via the generic development control email address (firstname.lastname@example.org), the planning development manager or the head of development services.
 This will enable a decision to be taken on whether or not DTA is necessary.

 It is proposed that the DTA will deal with two sub-categories of significant development proposals:

-These are projects which have one or more of the following characteristics:
+Strategic projects have one or more of the following characteristics:

 - 50 dwellings or more